In collaboration with Waitrose

 - Take great care when melting your chocolates.
 Do it slowly and gently over a pan of simmering water or in a microwave, stopping to stir regularly.
 The best lesson I’ve ever learned about melting chocolate is do it SLOWLY.

 - Use whichever gin you have or fancy.

-- I used a drizzle of leftover chocolate to flick across the top of them for the zigzag effect.
+- I used a drizzle of leftover white chocolate to flick across the top of them for the zigzag effect.

 - For testing any kind of citrus fruit, I cannot even tell you how much this zester has changed my kitchen life!
 Available from Amazon and a brilliant investment: Microplane Premium Zester.
 I LOVE it!

 Hope you enjoy this recipe as much as we do.
 I’d love to know how you got on and what you thought of it if you make these Gin and Tonic Chocolate Truffles.
 Please rate the recipe and leave me a comment below if you do.

 Also, if you fancy showing me a photo by tagging me on Instagram (@tamingtwins) I LOVE to see your creations.

 How to make the Gin and Tonic Truffles recipe: